guowenbin90/AI-TensorFlow/README.md

 | Example | Fashion MNIST | Celsius to Fahrenheit |
 | Loss | Sparse categorical crossentropy | Mean squared error |
 | Last Layer Activation Function | Softmax | None |

+## Lesson 4: Introduction to CNNs
+A convolution is the process of applying a filter (“kernel”) to an image.
+Max pooling is the process of reducing the size of the image through downsampling.
+**CNNs:** Convolutional neural network.
+That is, a network which has at least one convolutional layer.
+A typical CNN also includes other types of layers, such as pooling layers and dense layers.
+**Convolution:** The process of applying a kernel (filter) to an image
+**Kernel / filter:** A matrix which is smaller than the input, used to transform the input into chunks
+**Padding:** Adding pixels of some value, usually 0, around the input image
+**Pooling:** The process of reducing the size of an image through downsampling.There are several types of pooling layers.
+For example, average pooling converts many values into a single value by taking the average.
+However, maxpooling is the most common.
+**Maxpooling:** A pooling process in which many values are converted into a single value by taking the maximum value from among them.
+**Stride:** the number of pixels to slide the kernel (filter) across the image.
+**Downsampling:** The act of reducing the size of an image